sogno-platform/cimpy/documentation/Export.rst

     import_result = cimpy.cim_import(xml_files_abs, "cgmes_v2_4_15")

 For the function cim_export a list containing all profiles which should be used for the export is needed.
-For more information about the arguments of the cim_export function see `Usage <https://acs.pages.rwth-aachen.de/public/cim/cimpy/Usage.html>`_.
+For more information about the arguments of the cim_export function see `Functions <https://acs.pages.rwth-aachen.de/public/cim/cimpy/Functions.html>`_.

 .. code-block:: python